Skip advert

 8. Tell me how you’d check the brake lights are working on this car.

-You should operate the brake pedal and make use of reflections in nearby vehicles, windows or doors, or ask someone to help check while you operate the pedal.
+You should operate the brake pedal and ask someone to check that the brake lights are illuminating.
+If you have no one to help, make use of reflections in nearby vehicles, windows or doors, instead.

 9. Tell me how you’d switch on the rear fog light(s) and explain when you’d use it/them.
 You don’t need to exit the vehicle.